Cognitive tutor: Application and utilization

 Since then, cognitive tutors have been used in a variety of scenarios, with a few organizations developing their own cognitive tutor programs.
 These programs have been used with students spanning elementary school through university level, though primarily in the subject areas of Computer Programming, Mathematics, and Science.

 One of the first organizations to develop a system for use within the school system was the PACT Center at Carnegie Mellon University.
 Their aim was to "...develop systems that provide individualized assistance to students as they work on challenging real-world problems in complex domains such as computer programming, algebra and geometry".
 PACT's most successful product was the Cognitive Tutor Algebra course.
-Originally created in the early 1990s, this course was in use in 75 schools through the U.S. by 1999, and then its spin-off company, Carnegie Learning, now offers tutors to over 1400 schools in the U.S.
+Originally created in the early 1990s, this course was in use in 75 schools through the U.S. by 1999, and then its spin-off company, Carnegie Learning, now offers tutors to thousands of schools in the U.S.

 The Carnegie Mellon Cognitive Tutor has been shown to raise students' math test scores in high school and middle-school classrooms, and their Algebra course was designated one of five exemplary curricula for K-12 mathematics educated by the US Department of Education.

 There were several research projects conducted by the PACT Center to utilize Cognitive tutor for courses in Excel and to develop an intelligent tutoring system for algebra expression writing, called Ms. Lindquist.
 Further, in 2005, Carnegie Learning released Bridge to Algebra, a product intended for middle schools that was piloted in over 100 schools.

 Cognitive tutoring software is continuing to be used.
 According to a Business Insider Report article, Ken Koedinger, a professor of human-computer interaction and psychology at Carnegie Mellon University, describes how teachers can integrate cognitive tutoring software into the classroom.
 He suggests that teachers use it in a computer lab environment or during classes.
 Cognitive tutors can understand the many ways that a student might answer a problem, and then assist the student at the exact time that the help is required.
 Further, the cognitive tutor can customize exercises specific to the student's needs.

 Limitations

-At this time it is unclear whether Cognitive Tutor® is effective at improving student performance.
-Cognitive Tutor® has had some commercial success however, there may be limitations inherently linked to its design and the nature of intelligent tutoring systems.
-The following section discusses limitations of Cognitive Tutor® which may also apply to other intelligent tutoring systems.
+At this time it is unclear whether Cognitive Tutor is effective at improving student performance.
+Cognitive Tutor has had some commercial success however, there may be limitations inherently linked to its design and the nature of intelligent tutoring systems.
+The following section discusses limitations of Cognitive Tutor which may also apply to other intelligent tutoring systems.